Links for Palaeobotanists

 The link is to a version archived by the Internet Archive´s Wayback Machine.

-Anne-Marie Aucour et al. (2009): Insights into preservation of fossil plant cuticles using thermally assisted hydrolysis methylation.
-Abstract, Organic Geochemistry, 40: 784-794.
+A.-M. Aucour et al. (2009): Insights into preservation of fossil plant cuticles using thermally assisted hydrolysis methylation.
+PDF file, Organic Geochemistry, 40: 784-794.

 M. Backer et al. (2019): Frond morphology and epidermal anatomy of Compsopteris wongii (T. Halle) Zalessky from the Permian of Shanxi, China.
 Open access, PalZ.